TCW8857/TCW8857.github.io/README.md

 A few things I'd like to take away from this class are:
 * Developing a better understanding of Software Engineering Process
-* Become more comfortable with using process rather than blindly coding
+* Become more comfortable with using process rather than simply code without a plan
 * Learnabout what lies ahead on the path of Software Engineering here at RIT